johanfive/fyi/src/FYI.md

 Any quote (single or multi line) found between these headers will turn into a notification.

-Quotes starting with `(!)` are considered `crucial` notifications, and as such won't be a discreet popup in vscode, but a very-much-in-your-face modal instead.
+Quotes starting with `(!)` are considered `crucial` notifications, and as such won't be a discreet pop-up in vscode, but a very-much-in-your-face modal instead.

 For the `Learn More` button to appear, the quote **must** _end with_ an `anchor`.